-People are also reporting other symptoms such as sore throat, loss of taste and smell, stomach discomfort and diarrhea
+People are also reporting other symptoms such as sore throat, loss of taste and smell, stomach discomfort and diarrhoea.

 Currently, there is no cure or effective prevention for hayfever, but you can ease your symptoms by being proactive and reducing exposure to environmental triggers.

-Allergy UK Org recommends that hay fever sufferers do what they can to minimise symptoms, therefore reducing the need to touch one’s face or sneeze, which will help stop the spread of the virus.
-It has also expressed concern that people may leave their homes thinking they have just got the seasonal illness when they have actually contracted Coronavirus.
+Allergy UK Org recommends that hayfever sufferers do what they can to minimise symptoms, therefore reducing the need to touch one’s face or sneeze, which will help stop the spread of other viruses too.

-Follow the tips below from the NHS to ease hay fever symptoms while following the government advice on how to reduce the chances of getting Coronavirus.
+Follow the tips below from the NHS to ease hayfever symptoms while following the government’s advice on how to reduce the chances of getting Coronavirus.

 2. Shower and change your clothes after you have been outside to wash off pollen.